stevehopkinson/modules-challenge/README.md

 ## Bonus task

 Congratulations if you've got this far!
-As a bonus task, try to create an extra route for the server, with its own tests.
+As a bonus task, try to create an extra route for the server, with its own handler and tests.

 ## Gotchas